THE USEFULNESS PROBLEM IN INTELLECTUAL PROPERTY LAW

 This article seeks to reformulate various rules that govern copyright and trademark protection for functional design elements.
 It argues that analysis under existing precedents mistakenly focuses on the role a feature plays in the putative rights-holder’s creation, rather than in the alleged infringer’s.
 The article goes on to develop a general doctrine of “functional fair use” and advocates its adoption.

 This paper challenges conventional assumptions about IP centered on the idea that intellectual goods are non-rivalrous by highlighting the significance of conflicts between those who want to use an intellectual good and those who object to that use.

 INTELLECTUAL POSSESSION (with Dotan Oliar)

-HOHFELD AND THE PROBLEM OF THE THIRD PERSON
+HOHFELD AND THE THIRD MAN

 This paper argues that Wesley Hohfeld’s influential rights classification scheme fails to account for ways in which certain legal relationships affect more than two people and that this blindspot can distort understandings of property.